nicola-masarone/lpc1769-projects/lpc1769_7seg/README.md

   <img src="pic/setdigits.png" width=500>
 </p>

-Note that at the beginning of the function all the LEDs are turned off with a FIO2SET command and then are switched on selectively (switch statement) with a FIO2CLR command (logic negated).
+Note that at the beginning of the function all the LEDs are turned off with a FIO2SET command and then are switched on selectively (switch statement) with a FIO2CLR command (negated logic).